awsdocs/iam-user-guide/doc_source/id_credentials_passwords_admin-change-user.md

 For more information about how IAM users sign in to the AWS Management Console, see [Signing in to the AWS Management Console as an IAM user or root user](console.md)\.

 Even if your users have their own passwords, they still need permissions to access your AWS resources\.
 By default, a user has no permissions\.
 To give your users the permissions they need, you assign policies to them or to the groups they belong to\.
-For information about creating users and groups, see [IAM Identities \(users, groups, and roles\)](id.md)\.
+For information about creating users and groups, see [IAM Identities \(users, user groups, and roles\)](id.md)\.
 For information about using policies to set permissions, see [Changing permissions for an IAM user](id_users_change-permissions.md)\.

 You can grant users permission to change their own passwords\.
 For more information, see [Permitting IAM users to change their own passwords](id_credentials_passwords_enable-user-change.md)\.
 For information about how users access your account sign\-in page, see [Signing in to the AWS Management Console as an IAM user or root user](console.md)\.